plone/training/mastering-plone/volto_components_sponsors.rst

 React Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.

 * You can write a view component for the current context - like the ``TalkView``.
-* You can write a view components that can be selected as views for content objects - like the TalkListView.
+* You can write a view component that can be selected as view for a set of content objects like the TalkListView.
 * You can also write components that are visible on all content objects.
-In classic Plone we used *Viewlets* for that.
+In classic Plone we use *viewlets* for that.

-* Inspect existing components with the React developer tools.
 * Volto comes with several components like header, footer, sidebar.
-In fact everything in Volto is build of nested components.
+In fact everything of the UI is build of nested components.
+* Inspect existing components with the React Developer Tools.

 .. _volto-component-sponsors-label: